FingerEye: Learning Dexterous Manipulation with Continuous Vision-Tactile Sensing: Acknowledgement

+This section clarifies how the design differs from central-contact gel sensors and keyline-marker STS tracking.

+We attempted to use GelSight for the \textit{coin standing} task, but encountered two practical issues during teleoperation data collection.
+First, the sensor did not provide a useful signal for table-edge interaction because the relevant contact occurred near the side of the fingertip rather than on the central gel surface.
+Second, the square sensor geometry made it difficult to wedge under the coin smoothly.
+In contrast, \ours uses a wedge-shaped fingertip with a peripheral soft ring, allowing the robot to engage the coin edge while still obtaining visual and deformation cues from the fingertip.
-We compare our AprilTag-based pipeline with a keyline-marker pipeline inspired by TacThru~\cite{li2025simultaneous}.
-The keyline approach detects circular markers with blob detection, then relies on nearest-neighbor association and temporal filtering.
-In our setup, this pipeline is less stable when deformation between frames is large and when ambient illumination varies, because both matching and blob responses become more brittle.

-In contrast, our method uses explicit tag identities and multi-corner geometric constraints in a unified PnP solve, which provides better conditioning and robustness for pose estimation.
+We also compared the AprilTag-based pipeline with a keyline-marker pipeline inspired by TacThru~\cite{li2026simultaneous}.
+The keyline pipeline detects circular markers with blob detection, then relies on nearest-neighbor association and temporal filtering.
+In our setup, it was less stable when deformation between frames was large or when ambient illumination varied, because both blob responses and marker association became brittle.
+By contrast, explicit tag identities and multi-corner constraints provide better conditioning for the unified PnP solve.